lemire/simdcomp/README.md

 This is a low-level library for fast integer compression.
 By design it does not define a compressed format.
 It is up to the (sophisticated) user to create a compressed format.

+For example, it is used by the  [Tantivy search engine](https://github.com/tantivy-search/tantivy).

 Requirements
 -------------